mjaimin/DesignPatterns/Behavioural/ChainOfResponsibility/README.md

 **Benefits**

-+ Decoupling of senders and receivers
++ Decoupling of senders and receivers, that is sender doesn’t need to know specifically who the handlers are
-+ Added flexibility
++ Added flexibility, while assigning the responsibility to the object
-+ Sender doesn’t need to know specifically who the handlers are
++ It allows to pass the request to another object, in case the current object cant handle the request

 **Potential Drawbacks**

 + Client can’t explicity specify who handles a request
-+ No guarantee of request being handled (request falls off end of chain)
++ Some requests may end up unhandled